hll1682003/CS6384/README.md

 ------------|-------------
 Operating System | Windows10
 Programming Language | Python 3.x
-Library used | openCV, Numpy
+Library used | openCV, Numpy, Matplotlib

 **Installing**

-After installing python 3 into OS, Run from the command line: pip3 install opencv-python
+After installing python 3 into OS, Run the following from the command line. for openCV: pip3 install opencv-python for numpy and matplotlib: python -m pip install --user numpy matplotlib

 **Explanation of decisions**
 - Compared with the given program from the class, a red rectangle is added to outline the location of the window.